 Budtenders should be geeked-out about the flower.
 They have tried everything in the shop, and used it for different occasions and reasons.
 They have visited the grow, and fully understand the care that goes into the plants — what kinds of fertilizers and soil are used, whether organic practices are leveraged, if they are grown indoors, in greenhouses or outside.
-Ask her about the Stardawg, and she will quickly rattle-off the important details (hybrid, diesel aromas, cerebral high, etc.) and then report she just savored some last week prior to a hot tub soak and it was heavenly.
+Ask her about the Balck Jack, and she will quickly rattle-off the important details (sativa dominant hybrid, piney aromas, active high, etc.) and then report she just savored some last week prior to a hike and it was heavenly.
 Flower is the foundation of most dispensaries, and good budtenders know everything about their indicas, sativas and hybrids.
 If the budtender responds to your question with little more than grunts, beware.
 It might be time to find a new dispensary.

 2nd Thing to Ask Your Budtender